Australia Tries BlueJeans Video Conferencing on for Size

-New cloud video collaboration service lands in Australia to drive business productivity
+New cloud video conferencing service lands in Australia to drive business productivity,

 Australian Point of Presence, team and HQ announced

 September 12, 2013— SYDNEY, AUSTRALIA – Today, BlueJeans Network – the leader in interoperable video conferencing and webinars that has captured nearly 30 per cent of the global video conferencing services market in just two years – officially launches in Australia.

 Blue Jeans boosts collaboration and productivity for businesses with a scalable, easy-to-use service for face-to-face meetings and rich content sharing across the widest range of conference rooms, desktops and mobile devices.

 Key to Blue Jeans Network’s growth strategy in Asia Pacific, the company is confirming its commitment to Australia with the launch of a Sydney based Point of Presence (POP) targeted for early 2014, or sooner.
 Blue Jeans Network is also building a local team and HQ, with Country manager, Tom Longhurst, already appointed.

 “The burgeoning bring your own device (BYOD) office culture, rise of the mobile workforce and the increasingly diverse range of devices and form factors available is as true in Australia as it is in our other key markets,” said Stu Aaron, chief commercial officer, Blue Jeans Network.
 “By bridging business and consumer video conferencing tools, Blue Jeans harnesses current software and hardware capabilities to seamlessly connect people via HD video conferencing.”